Sanit22/ecom_model/README.md

 # Problem Solving Approach

 ## Data Analysis
 Before diving into the predictive modeling process, an exploratory data analysis was performed to gain insights into the dataset.
-The following steps were undertaken:
+Observations from the data analysis:

-* Examined the distribution of features and labels.
+* Majority of the features had a right skewed distribution.
-* Identified outliers using a box plot and correlation using a correlation matrix.
-* Investigated missing values or anomalies in the data.
+* Outliers were present in large numbers and situated close to each other.
+* Some feature pairs like 'HomePage', 'HomePage_Duration' showed a high correlation.

+## Feature engineering
+Column pairs like 'HomePage' and 'HomePage_Duration' showed a high correlation, which is somewhat obvious.
+To avoid multi-collinearity, they were combined into a new feature like 'HomePage_comb' calculated as 'HomePage' * 'HomePage_Duration'.

 ## Data Preprocessing
 The following preprocessing steps were applied:

-### Duplicate Rows Handling:

-* Approach 1: Marked all duplicates as true to ensure wrongly marked false instances were correctly marked true.
-* Approach 2: Marked all duplicates as false, to ensure wrongly marked true instances were correctly marked false.
-* Evaluated the impact of each approach on model performance.

 ### Imputing and scaling: